mfarook2/Crosswork4.0/README.md

 # Crosswork4.0
 ## Integrated Health Monitoring and Provisioning of NSO services using Crosswork Change Automation and Health Insights

-- Crosswork Change automation allows
+Croswork Change automation and Health Insights
   - Provisioning of NSO Service
-  - Automatically generating the list of objects for the provisioned NSO service and generating the KPI's for the objects.
-Creating a KPI Profile with the list of KPI's and provisioning of KPI's on the NSO service
+  - Automatically identifies the objects for the provisioned NSO service, derives the relevant set of KPis and configures the KPI'on the endpoints of the NSO service